dendronhq/dendron-site/vault/dendron.topic.commands.md

 ## Dev

 ### Doctor
 - shortcuts: none

-Auto fix issues with frontmatter
+Auto fix various issues with Dendron.
+You can pick among various actions for the doctor to perform

- This makes sure your workspace is up to date.
-It will execute the following actions:
+#### Actions

+- fixFrontmatter
   - add ids and titles to the frontmatter of all notes that are missing it
   - setup a `docs` folder if it doesn't exist.
 Required if you want to [[publish|dendron.topic.publishing]] your notes

 <a href="https://www.loom.com/share/bd045f708f8e474193de8e3de0dc820f"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/bd045f708f8e474193de8e3de0dc820f-with-play.gif"> </a>

+- h1ToTitle: remove initial `h1` header and use it to replace contents of `title` field in frontmatter
+- h1ToH2: convert all initial `h1` header to `h2` header
+- removeStubs: remove all stub docs
+- oldNoteRefToNew: convert legacy note refs to new style note refs

 ### Dump State